gpanula/packer-templates/README.md

 ## Notes

-- The CentOS 8 template should filter on your AWS Account ID to make sure nobody can inject an AMI into your buid process, example is commented in
+- The CentOS 8 template should filter on your AWS Account ID to make sure nobody can inject an AMI into your buid process
 - The packer jobs expect AWS credentials to be available in the environment, and by default it will assign a public IP and create a temporary SG to access the EC2 instance